elishaaaw/DSCI100IndividualProject/README.md

 Documenting:
 1. Data loading and inspection
 2. Create summary table for the data
-3. Extra relevant data from the data set to answer targetted question
+3. Extract relevant data from the data set to answer the target question
+4. Compute chart to visualize data